kevinwatson/rails-database-patterns-book/070-chapter-06.md

 ```

 In the example above, we used the `save!` bang method.
 The regular `save` method is also available.
 The `save` method will return `true` or `false`, depending on whether model validations passed and the record was saved.
 The bang method, `save!`, will raise an error if either validations failed or there was a problem saving the record.
 In this example, I used to the bang method to error out and exit the code on the first record that failed.
 Depending on the application's requirements, this may or may not be the preferred method for handling errors.

+Let's dig deeper and find out what's going on behind the scenes.

 Now, let's modify the same records but with a single database call.